webpack-contrib/sass-loader/README.md

 ### Source maps

-Enables/Disables generation of source maps.
+Enables/disables generation of source maps.

-To enable CSS source maps, you'll need to pass the `sourceMap` option to the `sass-loader` _and_ the `css-loader`.
+To enable CSS source maps, you'll need to pass the `sourceMap` option to both the `sass-loader` _and_ the `css-loader`.

 **webpack.config.js**